stefan-peng/honden/README.md

     ./
       backups/
-        This directory contains backup archives created by backupall and backupcards.
-These are bzipped
+        This directory contains backup archives created by backupcards.
+These are bzipped TARs (.tar.bz2).
-        TARs (.tar.bz2).
       media/
         This directory contains media files.
 Honden
         ignores it.